This post was updated on Oct 10, 2023

+Have you ever asked yourself, “Why am I unhappy in my relationship?”
 Unhappiness in a relationship takes on many forms and originates for a variety of reasons.
-Sometimes, couples are unhappy because they feel bored in a relationship, or because both partners have lost the physical spark they used to have.
-At other times, there may be extreme jealousy present in the relationship, or perhaps a severe case of emotional manipulation.
+Sometimes, couples find themselves in unhappy relationships because they feel bored, or because both partners have lost the physical spark they used to have.
+At other times, there may be extreme jealousy or resentment present in the relationship, or perhaps a severe case of emotional manipulation.
 And, what is not spoken about often is that the unhappiness is generated from their own family of origin complications that have not been individually worked out.

-Some problems that make a relationship unhappy are normal and easy to resolve, while others require a lot of time, effort, and maybe help from professional relationship intimacy coaching experts.
-However, you first get more familiar with the characteristics of an unhappy relationship, and when it is time to leave for good.
+Some problems that make people unhappy in a relationship are normal and easy to resolve, while others require a lot of time, effort, and maybe help from a professional relationship expert.
+You can begin by first getting more familiar with the characteristics of an unhappy relationship and how to know if it is time to leave for good.

 What Does a Healthy Relationship Feel Like?

-There is much talk about unhealthy, toxic, and unsafe relationships, and it is sometimes difficult for people to let go of a few relationship negatives and become aware that they are actually in a healthy and happy relationship.
+There is much talk about unhealthy, toxic, and unsafe relationships, and it is sometimes difficult for people to let go of a few challenges and become aware that they are actually in a healthy and happy relationship.

 That is why it is also important to recognize which emotions are good in a relationship, and what are the positive aspects of being in a relationship that you can expect to experience on a daily basis.
-Here are some of the important characteristics of a happy relationship:
+Here are some of the important characteristics of happiness in a relationship:

 - There is mutual respect for space and privacy.